ArifDoenmez/InferBlock/README.md

 *   **What it Does:** This is a critical filtering step.
 It goes through the entire table and keeps **only the rows** where the value in the **`acnm`** (assay component name) column exactly matches `"CCTE_Mundy_HCI_Cortical_NOG_NeuriteLength"`.
 All other rows are discarded.
 *   **Why it's Done:** A raw data file from ToxCast often contains results from dozens or hundreds of different biological assays.
-This command immediately focuses the entire analysis on the single experiment you care about—in this case, an assay measuring the effect of chemicals on neurite length.
+This command immediately focuses the entire analysis on the single assay you care about—in this case, an assay measuring the effect of chemicals on neurite length.

 ---